rhn/timer/README.md

 - Starting a timer and resume it.
 - Displaying a table of previous timers in this session.
-- Saving the currently visible entries to a local database
+- Saving the currently visible entries to a local database (after each add)

 Requirements
 ------------